kumahq/kuma-website/app/docs/1.1.x/networking/dns.md

 The `domain` field can change the default `.mesh` DNS zone that Kuma DNS will resolve for.
 If this is changed, please check the output of `kumactl install dns` and change the zone accordingly, so that your Kube DNS or Core DNS server will redirect all the relevant DNS requests.

 The `port` can set the port on which the Kuma DNS is accepting requests.
-Changing this value on Kubernetes shall be reflected in the respective port setting in the `kuma-control-plane` service.
+Changing this value on Kubernetes shall be reflected in the respective port setting in the `{{site.mesh_cp_name}}` service.

 The `CIDR` field sets the IP range of virtual IPs.
 The default `240.0.0.0/4` is reserved for future use IPv4 range and is guaranteed to be non-routable.
 We strongly recommend to not change this, unless it is needed.